DistributedProofreaders/ppcomp/README.md

 ## Tuning

-By default, there are a few reasonable rules applied to the HTML (See the definition of DEFAULT_TRANSFORM_CSS in the source code).
-However, it may be necessary to go further in order to reduce the amount of noise.
+By default, a few reasonable rules are applied to the HTML (See the definition of DEFAULT_TRANSFORM_CSS in the source code).
+However, it may be necessary to go further to reduce the amount of noise.

 Currently, a few CSS targets are supported:
 ```